 Joy is a passionate advocate of the power of teamwork and is committed to helping others.
 In her free time, Joy enjoys spending time with her family, reading, learning new things, and traveling.

-Sean is a Research and Planning Analyst within the Sustainable Housing Initiative.
+Sean is a Planning Specialist within the Sustainable Housing Initiative.
 Sean has a background in environmental studies and urban and regional planning with over 3 years of environmental conservation experience.
 Having joined our team in 2022, he is currently involved in RDN’s Enabling Housing Choice Project, a three-year research and policy project funded by the Alberta Real Estate Foundation aimed at identifying barriers to housing diversity across Alberta.
 He is also involved in the “The Price of Inclusion”, a research project funded by Community Housing Transformation Centre, which seeks to integrate affordable housing initiatives into the broader community.

 Sean holds a Bachelor of Arts degree in Environmental Studies from The King’s University as well as a Masters of Science degree in Urban and Regional Planning from the University of Alberta.
 His research focused on climate adaptation for built heritage resources in coastal communities.
 Sean is passionate about how the adaptive reuse of buildings can provide diverse housing opportunities for residents living in rural communities.
 His personal interests include camping, hockey and playing music.